Play Is Free And Legal Doping

 “You must remember to play, but you also have to remember to play well.
 When you play, you are imagining; not implementing.
 Play creates a safe space where it's okay to explore and experiment”, he explains.

 The Courage To Play

-According to Per Kristensen, a workshop with LEGO SERIOUS PLAY requires two things:
+According to Per Kristiansen, a workshop with LEGO SERIOUS PLAY requires two things:

 “It requires a courageous manager because it takes courage to bring in play, and it takes courage to listen to other people; it’s easy to ask a question but it's hard to listen.
 It also takes a complex problem with many elements we need to understand, and more than one correct answer."
 Per goes on to say: “When you are handling ambiguity, managing complexity, and creating in those cases, I cannot see how you can manage without play.”

 He remembers another important quote from the writer and Nobel Prize winner George Bernard Shaw (1856-1950) who said:

 "We don't stop playing because we grow old; we grow old because we stop playing."